HannimalCrackers/DHUM_73000/007_workinprogress.md

 #### Introduction

-*How to make a bulleted list in markdown
+* How to make a bulleted list in markdown

-*Is this working?
+* Is this working?

--What about with hyphens
+- What about with hyphens

 - hyphen test with space